songzhg/RLOP/README.md

 This framework is built on C++17 and above.
 Ensure you have a C++ compiler that supports C++17 standards or higher.
 So far, it is only tested on Linux platforms.

-- **For reinforcement learning**: If your project involves algorithms that utilize reinforcement learning algorithms or deep learning models, the installation of libtorch is necessary.
+- **For reinforcement learning**: If your project involves algorithms that utilize reinforcement learning or deep learning models, the installation of libtorch is necessary.

   - **Installation of libtorch:**
     Follow the instructions on the official PyTorch website: https://pytorch.org/cppdocs/installing.html.
-Make sure to select the appropriate version for your operating system and CUDA version (if applicable) to ensure compatibility with your development environment.
+Make sure to select the appropriate version for your operating system and CUDA version (if applicable).

 - **For Gymnasium environments**: RLOP includes a C++ wrapper (GymEnv and GymVectorEnv class) for Gymnasium environments to support reinforcement learning algorithms in C++.
 To fully utilize this capability, specific requirements need to be met: